citp/privacy-policy-historical/t/tr/tra/transferwise.com.md

-> *The following text is extracted and transformed from the transferwise.com privacy policy that was archived on 2012-05-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120507134417id_/http%3A//www.transferwise.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the transferwise.com privacy policy that was archived on 2012-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121216062419id_/http%3A//transferwise.com/privacy-policy) for the most accurate reproduction.*

-# Transferwise - EUR and GBP transfer - Privacy
+# TransferWise - Send Money Abroad - Privacy

 Protecting your data and financial details is very important to TransferWise.